180.605.01 Food System Sustainability Practicum

 - Learning Objectives:

-- Describe the operation of a program or project related to food system sustainability, and the site’s relationship with its community.
+- Describe the operation of a program or project, including the site’s relationship with its community.

 - Reflect on the student’s own role as a professional engaging with an organization, including identifying strengths and areas for further improvement.

-- Discuss the contributions to food system sustainability of the programs students in the class worked with, and otherwise draw broader lessons from these site experiences.
+- Discuss the contributions to food system environmental sustainability of the programs other students in the class worked with, and otherwise draw broader lessons from these site experiences.

 - Methods of Assessment: